 I go to Hillsong LA.
+(Update: in May 2019 I changed churches.)
 And I see a battle being waged for the soul of Hillsong Channel.
 Is the Hillsong Movement drifting leftward?
 Do the leaders recognize it?

 I avidly watch the Hillsong Channel and cheer it on.